-Staff used internal county-wide housing working group meetings to discuss the proposed ordinance and learn more about neighboring jurisdictions.
-Attachment 2 provides the results from the survey.
-The four cities that have existing tenant protections programs (either through Rent Control or other) include Mountain View, Palo Alto, San Jose and Milpitas.
+Staff used internal county-wide housing working group meetings to discuss the proposed Ordinance and learn more about neighboring jurisdictions.
+Attachment 3 provides the results from the survey.
+The four cities that have existing tenant protection programs (either through Rent Control or another program) include Mountain View, Palo Alto, San Jose, and Milpitas.